saeedNW/arch-linux-installation/README.md

 This repository serves as a comprehensive guide for installing Arch Linux.
 Additionally, it includes instructions for installing EndeavourOS, a user-friendly Arch-based distribution, and customizing it as well.

-Note1: During the installation process of both Arch Linux and EndeavourOS, you will be prompted to choose your preferred desktop environment (DE).
-In this guide, we will proceed with the installation assuming KDE Plasma as the chosen DE.
-However, feel free to select the DE of your choice during the installation process according to your preferences.

-Note2: This guide has been created through my own struggles and trial and error.
+Note: This guide has been created through my own struggles and trial and error.
 So make sure to do your own research before proceeding blindly.

 ## Table of Contents